The Tax Disputes and Litigation Review: Finland

 In light of the multilateral instrument (MLI) implementing the OECD measures and transposing the results from the BEPS project and the mandatory binding arbitration provision therein, even though Finland signed the MLI, there are number of reservations about the arbitration proceedings conducted by Finland.
 However, arbitration may also be carried out in accordance with the EU Arbitration Convention, which may be applied to transfer pricing disputes.

-In very recent attempts by the FTA there is kind of mediation forum introduced to cover, under the supervision of FTA internal mediators, disputed facts in complex matters to leave the scrutinised matter to be solved to the extent possible under its juridical merits.
+Recently, the FTA has attempted to introduce a kind of mediation forum to cover, under the supervision of FTA internal mediators, disputed facts in complex matters to leave the scrutinised matter to be solved to the extent possible under its juridical merits.
+In addition, pre-emptive discussions are carried out where binding conclusions with the taxpayer's right to legitimate expectations would, however, be at hand only under specific conditions.
+In general, the FTA is willing to pursue new means of resolving controversies and is open to discussion, even if only with limited binding effects.

 Finnish tax legislation includes a general anti-avoidance rule for the purpose of preventing tax avoidance.
 According to the rule, the legal form of a situation or a measure that does not correspond to the true nature or purpose of the matter shall be taxed as if the correct form had been used.
 To avoid the application of the anti-avoidance rule, the arrangement in question must have legitimate business-related justifications instead of mere tax-related reasons (i.e., business reasons).
 When applying the anti-avoidance rule, the legal form of an action may be disregarded for tax purposes, in which case the amount of tax will be assessed as if the transaction had been carried out using the correct form.